You have the options to calculate the Cam-Profile as:

 1.Open a Part or add a new Part in SOLIDWORKS.

-2.Use the Cam-Coordinates dialog-box to send the Cam to SolidWorks from MechDesigner.
+2.Use the Cam-Coordinates dialog-box to calculate the Cam-Coordinates, and export it directly to SolidWorks.

 If the Cam-Coordinates dialog-box is not open: